MaNemoj01/inspire-me/README.md

 <sub><i>Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).</i></sub>

-<blockquote>&ldquo;In any moment of decision, the best thing you can do is the right thing.
-The worst thing you can do is nothing.&rdquo; &mdash; <footer>Theodore Roosevelt</footer></blockquote>
+<blockquote>&ldquo;Forget mistakes.
+Forget failure.
+Forget everything except what you are going to do now and do it.
+Today is your lucky day!&rdquo; &mdash; <footer>Og Mandino</footer></blockquote>

 </div>